bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+** _ RDBMS is the Relational Database Management System and refers to the software specifically. it manages querying, updates. etc. SQL is the language that queries RDBM. _ **

 1. Why do tables need a `primary key`?

+** _  a primary key is a column in a table that contains a unique value for that row.
+It allows the database to be am efficient relational database.
+It would be difficult to link other tables in a meaningful way. _ **

 1. What is the name given to a table column that references the primary key on another table.

+** _  This is a Foreign Key  _ **

 1. What do we need in order to have a _many to many_ relationship between two tables.

+** _  we need a Join table  _ **

 ## Minimum Viable Product